 What to See at Itsukushima Shrine

-Itsukushima Shrine’s most famous feature can be seen from all around the little bay and you wouldn’t even have to pay an entrance fee to see it.
-That said, I found the other areas of the shrine worth checking out as well, plus a lot of the architectural features make for nice frames while snapping pictures of the torii.
+Itsukushima Shrine’s most famous feature can be seen from all around the little bay, and you wouldn’t even have to pay an entrance fee to see it (although I found the other areas of the shrine worth checking out as well).

-During low tide you can walk out to the gate, while during high tide its features are picturesquely reflected by the usually calm sea.
-Therefore, if you have enough time to spend on the island it pays to drop by during high as well as low tide, to catch the best of both worlds.
+During low tide you can walk out to the gate, and during high tide it stands in the water and is reflected in the surface of the sea.
+If you have enough time to spend on the island, I recommend visiting it once at high and once at low tide to get the best of both worlds.

 The Shrine Buildings

-You’ll enter the complex from the north, where the first shrine you’ll pass is Marodo-jinja or the “shrine for guest deities”, which is the biggest of the auxiliary shrines in the complex.
-The haraiden (purification hall) of this area is different from the others as the surrounding parapet opens to the sea in the front.
+You’ll enter the complex from the north, where the first shrine you’ll pass is Marodo-jinja or the “shrine for guest deities”, which is the biggest of the secondary shrines in the complex.
+This is one of the oldest parts of the shrine, as it didn’t need to be reconstructed as often as other structures.

-Continue along the walkway to find the small Daikoku Shrine south of the main honden, used for worshipping Daikoku, the deity of match-making.
-The Tenjin Shrine directly to the west is dedicated to Sugawara no Michizane, a scholar and poet of the Heian Period (794-1185).
+When you continue along the walkway, you’ll find the small Daikoku Shrine south of the main honden, which is used for worshipping Daikoku, the deity of match-making.
+Directly to the west is the Tenjin Shrine dedicated to Sugawara no Michizane, who was a scholar and poet of the Heian Period (794 to 1185).

-If you continue south-west along the main walkway, you’ll notice a Noh Stage, in which theatre performances were given as homage to the gods by re-enacting several key events in Shinto myth.
-To the south, you’ll find the pretty arched Sori-Bashi Bridge, presumably dating to the 12th century.
+If you continue south-west along the main walkway, you’ll notice a small Noh Stage, which was used for theatre performances that re-enacted key events in Shinto myth.
+We also liked the pretty arched Sori-Bashi Bridge to the South, which was only used by Imperial messengers visiting the shrine.

 The Treasure Hall

-Directly opposite the exit of the complex, you’ll find the shrine’s Treasure Hall, containing tons of precious objects connected to the shrine, including some beautiful painted scrolls donated to the shrine by the ill-fated Heike Clan.
+Directly opposite the exit of the complex is the shrine’s Treasure Hall, which contains lots of precious objects connected to the shrine.
+Our favourites were some beautiful painted scrolls that were donated to the shrine by the notorious Heike Clan.

-There are also impressive pieces of samurai armor and swords as well as some wooden masks which were used for bugaku, the court dances enacted on the stage in front of the mains shrine.
-Notice the giant sliced tree trunk in front of the museum, which used to hold a pillar for the torii until its reconstruction in 1875.
+There are also impressive pieces of samurai armor and swords as well as some wooden masks which were used for bugaku, the court dances that took place on the Takabutai stage.
+The giant sliced tree trunk that stands in front of the treasure hall entrance used to hold a pillar for the torii until its reconstruction in 1875.

 How Much is the Entrance Fee?

-If you only have a short time on the island, you might also want to consult the tide tables, as the classic appearance of the torii being reflected by the sea only happens at high tide.
+If you only have a short time on the island, it’s best to check the local tide tables, as the classic appearance of the otorii ‘floating’ on the sea only happens at high tide.

 How to Get to Itsukushima Shrine

-Ferries go every 15 minutes between 8AM and 7PM, and a little less frequently in the hours before/after.
+Ferries go every 15 minutes between 8am and 7pm, and a little less frequently in the hours before/after.
 You can check the entire schedule here.
-The trip takes only about 10 minutes and affords nice views of the torii.
-The return trip is 360¥.
+The trip takes only about 10 minutes and there are some nice views of the otorii on the way.
+The return trip is 400¥.

-Once you’ve arrived on Miyajima Island, turn right at the ferry terminal and follow the coastal road for about 10 minutes until you reach the shrine.
+Once you’ve arrived on Miyajima Island, you’ll have to turn right at the ferry terminal and follow the coastal road for about 10 minutes until you reach the shrine.

 Where to Stay Near Itsukushima Shrine